pixolution/flow-docker-examples/README.md

 ## Kubernetes deployment as SolrCloud

 A deployment into Kubernetes is more complex since bind-mount folders to provide the pixolution Flow module jars contradicts the philosophy of Kubernetes.
 The easiest way is to build a new docker image that include all needed jars.
 This is the most flexible and robust way.
-To provide the customized image to your Kubernetes there is also a provate docker registry needed that Kubernetes is able to access.
+To provide the customized image to your Kubernetes there is also a private docker registry needed that Kubernetes is able to access.

 Make sure that the following tools are installed:
  * [docker](https://docs.docker.com/engine/install/)